Do Go On - 443 - The Theft of The Scream

 When I had control of it, I was so happy, he says.

-think, I don't think I really understood completely how much it meant to the National Gallery,
+I don't think I really understood completely how much it meant to the National Gallery,

-the police and everyone, says Enga.
+the police, and everyone, says Enger.

-I made a fool of them on national TV.
-And I can't, it was hard to read if he was really happy about that or maybe felt a little bad, but I think he was mostly feeling pretty good about it.
+that or maybe felt a little bad but I think he was mostly feeling pretty good about it.

-He's like, fuck you.
-But publicly, Paul denied any involvement, despite cameras picking him up among the gallery
+Um, but publicly, Paul denied any involvement, despite cameras picking him up among the gallery

-And actually, I watched a documentary about it and he had been like visiting the gallery
+visitors a few days earlier.
+And actually, uh, I watched a documentary about it and he,

-fairly frequently just to sort of make sure, you know, he's like counting the number of
+he had been like visiting the gallery fairly frequently just to sort of make sure,

 And he was like, even easier.